A Passion for Paris

 Day 3: (Saturday, May 23)

-Today, after an early breakfast, we will head out by train to explore the splendor of Versailles including the Chateau and its gardens.
-We will walk to the town of Versaille for a brasserie lunch, a visit to its tremendous food market, and an afternoon pastry-making class.
-We’ll head back to our hotel in the early evening for dinner on your own.
+Today, after an early breakfast, we will head out by train to explore the splendor of Versailles including the chateau, gardens, and the town itself.
+We’ll have a brasserie lunch and visit the town’s tremendous food market before culminating our day in Versailles with an afternoon pastry-making class.
+We’ll head back to our hotel in Pairs in the early evening.
+You’ll have dinner on your own.
 Gary can help with restaurant suggestions.

 Meals: Breakfast, lunch